Company behind proposed Lake Preston jet fuel plant buoyed by federal carbon credit ruling

 (Getty Images)

-The company that aims to place a massive jet fuel plant in Lake Preston told investors Thursday that updated guidance from the federal government on biofuel carbon credits could be a boon to its prospects of success.
+The company that aims to place a massive jet fuel plant in Lake Preston, South Dakota, told investors last week that updated guidance from the federal government on biofuel carbon credits could be a boon to its prospects of success.

 Englewood, Colorado-based Gevo wants to build a plant to turn ethanol into sustainable aviation fuel in South Dakota, with a project cost of $1 billion or more.
 President Joe Biden’s Inflation Reduction Act included billions of dollars to encourage the production of such fuel, which currently represents a miniscule slice of the overall aviation fuel market.